-- Use 12-point Courier font (if possible) for all entries if you are typing or using a computer to fill out your form. - Omit dollar signs and decimal points.
+- Use 10-point Courier font (if possible) for all entries if you are typing or using a computer to complete your form. - Omit dollar signs and decimal points.
 Commas are optional.
-Report dollars to the left of the preprinted decimal point and cents to the right of it. - Leave blank any data field (except lines 1 or 8) with a value of zero. - Enter negative amounts using a minus sign (if possible).
-Otherwise, use parentheses. - Enter your name and EIN on all pages and attachments.
-Filers using the IRS-preaddressed Form 941-SS do not have to enter their name and EIN on page 2. - Staple multiple sheets in the upper left corner when filing.
+Report dollars to the left of the preprinted decimal point and cents to the right of it.

+Leave blank any data field (except lines 1 and 10) with a value of zero.

+- Enter negative amounts using a minus sign (if possible).
+Otherwise, use parentheses. - Enter your name and EIN on all pages and attachments. - Staple multiple sheets in the upper left corner when filing.